CybXII/CybXII/README.md

 - **Version Control & CI/CD:** GitHub, GitLab, GitHub Actions
 - **Server Management:** Supervisor, Nginx

-## 📚 What I'm Currently Learning
-I'm focusing on best practices for fullstack development, such as responsive design, web accessibility, and optimizing frontend and backend integration.
-My goal is to master modern approaches to building scalable, efficient applications.

 ## 🛠 What I'm Working On
 I'm currently working on **Coderr**, a project that allows me to deepen my backend skills with Django and Django REST Framework.
 Following that, I'll be diving into **DaBubble**, a project focused on enhancing my Angular skills.